Invisible Creature

 Invisible Creature is an illustration and graphic design studio based in Seattle, Washington.
 It is run by brothers Don and Ryan Clark and was formed in 2006.
-Don and Ryan are also the co-founders of Asterik Studio (2000-2005).
-Clients include: NASA, Pixar, Target, Apple, USPS, LEGO, Warby Parker, Cinerama, etc. Don is also Art Director at Canlis restaurant in Seattle.
+Don and Ryan are also the co-founders of Asterik Studio (2000-2008).
+Clients include: NASA, Pixar, Target, Apple, USPS, LEGO, Warby Parker, Cinerama, etc. Don is also Art Director at Canlis restaurant in Seattle.Some of the studio's designs are highlighted in the two brothers' book "Face the Music: Twenty Years of Album Art".
+The book highlights Invisible Creature's work in album design and the meaning behind some of their more well known works.